WWitman/zettajs-tutorials/6-beaglebone/README.md

   });
   ```

 4. Save the file.

 You now have a minimally configured Zetta server.

 ## Test the server

-In the `6-beaglebone` directory, enter this command:
+In the `beaglebone` directory, enter this command to make sure there are no errors in the server code:

 `node index.js`

 You'll see output like the following.
-The output confirms that the server is running on port 1337 and tells you the name of the server (Zetta Server).

 ```
 Feb-01-2016 15:18:36 [server] Server (Zetta Server on BeagleBone Hub) Zetta Server on BeagleBone Hub listening on http://127.0.0.1:1337
 Zetta is running at http://127.0.0.1:1337
 ```

+The output confirms that the server is running on port 1337 and tells you the name of the server (Zetta Server).

 ## About the Device class

-For this simple example, we'll create a basic Device class.
-The code will be almost identical to the `2-state-machine` tutorial.
-In the next tutorial, we'll implement a Scout.
-But for now, we'll only implement a Device.
+For this simple example, you will create a basic Device class.
+The code will be almost identical to the `state-machine` tutorial.

-In our Device, we'll define state tranisitions, and map them to JavaScript methods, much like we did with the state machine tutorials.
+In the Device class, you will define state tranisitions, and map them to JavaScript methods, much like you did with the state machine tutorials.

-To communicate with the BeagleBone board via JavaScript, we'll require the [BoneScript](http://beagleboard.org/Support/BoneScript/) Node.js library.
+To communicate with the BeagleBone board via JavaScript, you must require the [BoneScript](http://beagleboard.org/Support/BoneScript/) Node.js library.
 BoneScript lets you interact with pins on the board, change their states, and so on.

 ## Implement the Device

-Now, we'll create a new JavaScript file for our Device class code.
+In this section, you will implement the Device class that enables Zetta to talk to the BeagleBone Black device.

-1. If you're not there, change directory to the `6-beaglebone` directory.
+1. If you're not there, change directory to the `beaglebone` directory.

-2. Create a new file device.js:
+2. Create a new file `device.js` and follow these steps:

-    `touch device.js`

-3. Open the file in an editor.
+    a.
+Open the file in an editor.

-4. Require these libraries:
+    b.
+Require these libraries:

     ```
     var Device = require('zetta').Device;
     var util = require('util');
     var bone = require('bonescript');
     ```

-5. Here's the Device class constructor.
+    c.
+Here's the Device class constructor.
 We pass a `pin` property to the constructor.
-As we'll see, the value of the property is passed as an argument to the `Zetta.use()` function in the Zetta server.
+As you will see, the value of the property is passed as an argument to the `Zetta.use()` function in the Zetta server.

     ```
     var BeagleBoneLedDevice = module.exports = function(pin) {